Grab your copy now: The Plant-Powered Plan to Beat Diabetes

 8. Add the polenta, olive oil, salt (optional), and black pepper to the boiling water and stir with a whisk until smooth and bubbly (about 3 minutes).
 Remove from stove.

-10. Remove polenta from oven.
-Arrange with mushrooms on top.
-May garnish (optional) with more fresh thyme, freshly ground black pepper, and course sea salt.
+11. Remove polenta from oven.
+Arrange with the mushrooms on top.
+May garnish with more fresh thyme, freshly ground black pepper, and course sea salt, if desired.
+Allow to rest for about 5 minutes, then serve immediately in skillet (or sauté pan or Dutch oven).
+Makes 6 (about 1 1/2 cups each) servings.

 12. Makes 6 servings.